3 Most Important Theories to Explain How the Solar System Formed?

 ●⫸ How the Solar System Formed?

 Further out in the disc, the matter was also clumping together.
 These clumps collided and merged, forming larger and larger objects.
-Some of them grew large enough for gravity to shape them into spheres, giving rise to planets, dwarf planets, and large moons.
+Some grew large enough for gravity to shape them into spheres, giving rise to planets, dwarf planets, and large moons.

 ●⫸ Gaseous Mass Hypothesis of Kant: